var-jbCode/Jon-Beasley-Take-Home-Pay/README.md

 # Break out results into its own component
 # Break out calculator logic into a named function
+# Fixed a bug that did not alloow you to enter a 15000 salary

-# Adding Automated Test Suite
+## Adding Automated Test Suite
+# snapshot tests for our components